instadw/instadwell-blog/_posts/2026-1-29-top-10-co-living-spaces-in-kondapur-and-living-guide-cheaper-than-madhapur-2026.md

 Want to see more options?
 [Search all listings in Kondapur on our map](https://instadwell.com/search?lat=17.4700319&lng=78.3534174&location=Kondapur%2C+Hyderabad%2C+Telangana%2C+India&city=Hyderabad&country=India&page=1)

 ## Living in Kondapur Cheaper Than Madhapur, More Practical Than Gachibowli If You Choose Right

+This guide is a direct comparison to our [Madhapur & Mindspace Commute Guide](/blog/top-10-co-living-spaces-in-madhapur-and-mindspace-commute-hack-2026).
+If you have already read that and found the rents too high, you are in the right place.

 Kondapur isn’t a locality people dream of living in.
 It’s a locality people end up choosing after Madhapur rents feel unreasonable and Gachibowli feels either too far or too quiet.
 That’s not a bad thing.